cds-snc/ipv4-geolocate-webservice/README.md

 ## Rational

-As part of the security features in our products, we present users with a list of recent location that they have logged in from.
+As part of the security features in our products, we present users with a list of recent locations that they have logged in from.
 To increase the information value for end users, we translate their IP address into a physical location.
 Ex:

 ```
 Last login on Sunday, November 9th, 2019 20:15 EST from Ottawa, ON, using Firefox 71.